 Such examples of sketch comedy shows include:

-Quite often, you can catch a parody being done on a local radio stations.
-Disc Jockeys sometimes make up 20-second spots parodying a rap artist or singer.
+Quite often, you can catch a parody being done on a local radio station.
+Disc jockeys sometimes make up 20-second spots parodying a rap artist or singer.

 Whether it is done to pass the time, or just to make people laugh, parody is definitely a part of contemporary society.